2026 GT World Challenge Asia

-The 2026 GT World Challenge Asia Powered by AWS will be the seventh season of the GT World Challenge Asia, an auto racing series for grand tourer cars in Asia, co-promoted by the SRO Motorsports Group and Team Asia One GT Management.
-The races will contested with GT3-spec cars.
-The season will begin on April at the Sepang International Circuit in Malaysia and is scheduled to end on October in the new Beijing Street Circuit in China.
+The 2026 GT World Challenge Asia Powered by AWS is the seventh season of the GT World Challenge Asia, an auto racing series for grand tourer cars in Asia, co-promoted by the SRO Motorsports Group and Team Asia One GT Management.
+The races contested with GT3-spec cars.
+The season began on 4 April at the Sepang International Circuit in Malaysia and is scheduled to end on 1 November in the Shanghai International Circuit in China.